 When endodontic root treatment and rehabilitation of chronic granuloma failed, surgery is indicated and it is recommended the removal of the root tip with a granulomatous process.
 In the case of a cyst in the root tip the procedure is identical.
 Filling the root canal is usually done through the crown of the tooth immediately before surgery.

-With extraction of teeth and the healing of wounds bone volume gets reduced.
-Bone resorption occurs yielding aesthetic and functional defects.
-Augmentation can restore the lost bone volume that is necessary for implant-prosthetic rehabilitation for patients who want comfortable and functional denture, or purely for aesthetic reasons.
+By keeping the teeth and wound making the bone volume decreases, bone resurfacing results in aesthetic and functional defects.
+By augmentation it is possible to restore the lost bone volume necessary for implant-prosthetic rehabilitation in patients who want pleasant and functional dentures or purely for aesthetic reasons.